San Francisco Conservatory of Music

 The Oak Street building in 2017 (fisheye perspective)

-The San Francisco Conservatory of Music was founded in 1917 by Ada Clement and Lillian Hodghead as the Ada Clement Piano School.[citation needed] In 1923, the name was changed to the San Francisco Conservatory of Music.
-In 1956 the Conservatory moved from Sacramento Street to 1201 Ortega Street, the home of a former infant shelter.[citation needed] It resided there for fifty years, before moving to its next location at 50 Oak Street in 2006.[citation needed]
+The San Francisco Conservatory of Music was founded in 1917 by Ada Clement and Lillian Hodghead as the Ada Clement Piano School.
+In 1923, the school was incorporated as the San Francisco Conservatory of Music, becoming the first music conservatory on the west coast.
+In 1956 the Conservatory moved from Sacramento Street to 1201 Ortega Street, the home of a former infant shelter.
+It resided there for fifty years, before moving to its current location at 50 Oak Street in 2006.[4]

 In 2020, SFCM announced a partnership with the talent management company Opus 3 Artists, and in May 2022 it acquired the Dutch classical music label, Pentatone, funded by a private donor.[7]
 The music website "Classical Voice" described this "combination of a music-education organization with two professional music businesses" as "unusual."[7]